1. Introduction

 -

-This document will use the term “ad click” for any kind of user gesture on an ad that invokes the navigation to a link destination, such as clicks, taps, and accessibility tools.
+This document will use the term “click” for any kind of user gesture on web content that invokes the navigation to a link destination, such as clicks, taps, and use of accessibility tools.

 -